arabcoders/watchstate/README.md

 ## Updates

+### 2025-02-02

+We are happy to announce that we have merged in direct support for multi-user in `state:import` and `state:export` commands and tasks.
+Therefore, `state:sync` command has been removed.
+Once you generate the sub users configs. it will start working alongside the main user.

 ### 2025-02-01

 Breaking changes as of version 20250201~, in earlier versions, if you want to sync multi-user play state, you only had